Imelda Cajipe-Endaya

 Imelda Cajipe-Endaya (born 16 September 1949) is a Filipino visual artist, curator, author, activist, and community leader.
 She is known for her printmaking, painting, mixed-media art, and installation art.
 She is also an author of various texts and books, as well as the co-founder of Kasibulan, an artist collective in the Philippines.
-She also initiated the Pananaw Philippine Journal of Visual Arts, of which she was the first editor.
-Imelda Cajipe-Endaya has become a main figure Filipino feminist and national liberation movements and Philippine art.
+She also initiated the Pananaw (Philippine Journal of Visual Arts), of which she was the first editor.
+Cajipe-Endaya has become a main figure Filipino feminist and national liberation movements and Philippine art.
 Her advocacy of women centers around Philippine history and culture.

 Early life and education

 Cajipe-Endaya was born in Manila, Philippines.
 Her father, Dr. Pedro M. Cajipe was a survivor of the Bataan Death March, while her mother Felipa Baisas (a daughter of Francisco E. Baisas), was a pharmacist and chemistry teacher.
 Cajipe-Endaya's work emerged from the period of ferment during the 1960s and 1970s in the Philippines.
 It was a period characterized by the socio-political upheaval and awakening in response to the declaration of martial law in the Philippines and as a result of the Vietnam war and a succession of economic crises.
-This can be seen to have greatly influenced both her art and her involvement in the women's and people's liberation movements in the Philippines.

 She attended the University of the Philippines College of Fine Arts in Quezon City, Philippines where she earned a BA degree in advertising art in 1970, and studied art history and criticism in 1976 to 1977.